Angströmquelle Karlsruhe: Access for scientific users

-Besides the scientists at ANKA and IPS that contribute to the development of the synchrotron and its components, external users in particular have the opportunity to use the radiation generated at ANKA for their own research projects.
-Users of the international science community are coordinated by ANKA's user office.
+Besides the scientists at ANKA and IPS who contribute to the development of the synchrotron and its components, external users have the opportunity to use the radiation generated at ANKA for their own research projects.
+Use by the international science community is coordinated by ANKA's user office.
 Twice a year, proposals for beamtime at ANKA are collected via an online application procedure.
-The actual beamtime is then allocated by an international scientific committee that evaluates the submitted proposals.
-On the premises of KIT Campus North a guest house grants the accommodation of external users for the time of their project at ANKA.
-More information on the allocation of beamtime can be found on the web pages of the user office.
+The beamtime is then allocated by an international scientific committee that evaluates the submitted proposals.
+On the premises of KIT Campus North, a guest house accommodates external users during their time at ANKA.